 You launched a new sales process to win more deals.
 However, your team forgot to build an adoption plan to accompany the roll-out.
 Implementing a new sales process typically fails and we will discuss how to prevent failure and ensure success.
-As a guide, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the sales strategy section and flip to the Sales Process phase on page 279 of the PDF.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Most new sales processes are met by the sales force with increased skepticism.
 Below are the main reasons why this occurs: